Gurgaon: Intercity rail

 Gurgaon railway station is operated by Northern Railway of Indian Railways.
 Railway stations in Gurgaon include Tajnagar, Dhankot, Farrukhnagar, Patli, and Ghari Harsaru Railway Junction.

 Delhi Metro

 The five stations served by Delhi Metro Rail Corporation, located on the Yellow Line, are Millennium City Centre, IFFCO Chowk, MG Road, Sikanderpur and Guru Droncharya.

 There are plans to extend metro coverage in the future.

-Rapid Metro
+Gurugram Metro

-The Rapid Metro has eleven stations in Gurgaon, with an interchange with Yellow Line of Delhi Metro at Sikanderpur metro station.
+The Gurugram Metro's Rapid Metro line has eleven stations in Gurgaon, with an interchange with Yellow Line of Delhi Metro at Sikanderpur metro station.
 The Rapid Metro became operational in November 2013 and currently covers a distance of 11.7 km.
 One more phase of the project is in the pipeline and would take the total number of subway stations in the city to 16.
 An estimated 33,000 people ride the Rapid Metro every day, which provides an exclusive elevated transit service with three coach trains that run in a loop.

+Line 2 of the Gurugram Metro began construction in 2025 and is expected to open in 2028.